run2bizdocs/docs-1/en-us/docs/faq.md

     5. Shortly after, click again on ”Index Knowledge Base";
     6. If any errors occur contact the ITSM Support.

 ???
-Question "To which recipient will be sent notifications of ICs?"
+Question "To which recipient will be sent notifications of CI?"

-    IC notifications will be sent to the recipient defined in the Citsmart Parameter screen.
+    CI notifications will be sent to the recipient defined in the Citsmart Parameter screen.

 	To set the recipient, proceed as follows: